KimSoungRyoul/commit-issue-prefix/README.md

 ## Configuration

-You can customize the template and regex pattern:
+You can customize the template, regex pattern, and position:

 ```yaml
 repos: